Don’t Lose the Offer: How to Manage Multiple Executive Job Offers Without Burning Bridges

 Getting the chance to consider multiple high-quality opportunities is the Holy Grail for a candidate in an executive job search.

-While figuring out how to manage multiple offers is a great problem to have, it is nonetheless a problem.
+While figuring out how to manage multiple offers is a great problem to have, it is nonetheless a problem in the employment market.
 Candidates may feel great stress as they try to settle on the best job at the right salary among competing professional priorities.

 Here are the key areas to consider if you find yourself weighing multiple job opportunities: